 When we start asking questions like that, at some point we realize that the days are numbered for offline marketing.
 But then, it has survived a decade of digital slaughter and the costs involved in offline marketing are still rising.
-So it is clearly evident that offline marketing have not lost its charm even though technology has grown to a larger extent.
+So it is clearly evident that offline marketing has not lost its charm even though technology has grown to a larger extent.

 So why is it that offline marketing which looks like a broken arrow in the marketing armory not dead but indeed flying high?

 You come up with one good idea and the whole world goes crazy.
-Everyone starts copying it incessantly till it becomes a routine and mundane thing.
+Everyone starts copying it incessantly until it becomes a routine and mundane thing.
 Social media usage for marketing is a living testimony to that.

 360 Degree Marketing

-After all marketing is a 24 X 7 work.
+After all, marketing is a 24 X 7 work.

 One area that offline marketing supersedes digital marketing is branding.
 Behind all that effort are huge costs which are drastically high.
 People get a good idea that the brand is well placed financially and they are serious about it.

 Notice how startups who get funded boost their offline marketing budget and their exits are preceded by months of offline silence.
 There is a belief that revolves within the public that if a brand is doing offline marketing i.e. using flux and banners then the company should be well established.
 This belief is not entirely true, but this is the reason most of the companies spend their budget over this specific marketing technique.